mateogianolio/benchmaster/README.md

 - `functions`
   - function(s) to benchmark
 - `[fill]`
-  - missing argument filler function to use
+  - argument filler function, gets called on every cycle and looks like this: `function (name, pos)`, where `name` is the name of the function and `pos` is the argument index.
 - `[callback]`
   - called with a `data` object when benchmark is done (if no callback is found the results of the benchmarks are printed to `stdout`)